aws-cloudformation/aws-cloudformation-resource-providers-kms/key/docs/README.md

 # AWS::KMS::Key

-The AWS::KMS::Key resource specifies an AWS KMS Key in AWS Key Management Service (AWS KMS).
-Authorized users can use the AWS KMS Key to encrypt and decrypt small amounts of data (up to 4096 bytes), but they are more commonly used to generate data keys.
-You can also use AWS KMS Keys to encrypt data stored in AWS services that are integrated with AWS KMS or within their applications.
+The AWS::KMS::Key resource specifies an AWS KMS key in AWS Key Management Service (AWS KMS).
+Authorized users can use the AWS KMS key to encrypt and decrypt small amounts of data (up to 4096 bytes), but they are more commonly used to generate data keys.
+You can also use AWS KMS keys to encrypt data stored in AWS services that are integrated with AWS KMS or within their applications.

 ## Syntax